djwooten/tempwebsite/content/publication/biomedicines-10010149/index.md

 ---
-title: A Consensus Framework Unifies Multi-Drug Synergy Metrics
+title: Selenium Induces Pancreatic Cancer Cell Death Alone and in Combination with Gemcitabine

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- David J Wooten
+- David J. Wooten
-- Christian T Meyer
+- Indu Sinha
-- Vito Quaranta
+- Raghu Sinha
-- Carlos F Lopez

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2019-01-01'
+date: '2022-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2025-03-21T01:22:47.321744Z'
+publishDate: '2025-03-21T01:22:47.401615Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).